Pleckgate’s history department has been praised in an article about the innovative use of Virtual Reality technology to help improve learning.

 Impact is published by the Chartered College of Teaching and The Chartered College was established last year with a vision to support teachers with the “latest educational evidence and research” in order to develop and improve teacher’s professional development.

-“We were delighted to have been chosen to trial this VR technology with our students,” said Head of History Mr Bajowski.
+“We were delighted to have been chosen to trial this VR technology with our pupils,” said Head of History Mr Bajowski.

-“As a department we are aware that all our students learn in different ways and this technology helped to contribute to some very strong GCSE results last year.
+“As a department we are aware that all our pupils learn in different ways and this technology helped to contribute to some very strong GCSE results last year.

 We are also committed to constantly developing our own practice, reading educational research and are prepared to try out new ideas in order to improve our practice.

-Ultimately we are a student-centred department and are prepared to develop our practice and go ‘off-piste’ in order to allow students to progress as fast as they can.
+Ultimately we are a pupil-centred department and are prepared to develop our practice and go ‘off-piste’ in order to allow pupils to progress as fast as they can.

 Being chosen and recognised for this cutting edge work by the Chartered College of Teaching is a great accolade for the school and department and is just a small reflection on some of the research-based education teaching and learning that is going on in the classroom.